darajnish/dell5577medisable/README.md

  - Reassemble the laptop
  - Recheck the status of Intel ME

-**It is highly recommended to go through the [Gentoo wiki](https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) as it is the more detailed procedure, which guided me along with every precautions and safety to successfully perform this process. **
+**It is recommended to go through the [Gentoo wiki](https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide/Disabling_the_Intel_Management_Engine) as it is the more detailed procedure, which guided me along with every precautions and safety to successfully perform this process.**

 ### Things Required